A GlobalGiving vetted Organization since 2015

 A Certified Practical Diploma program preparing students in Jordan with practical skills training and field experience in psychosocial service skills enabling them to provide critical direct services to at-risk and unserved communities, including refugees.
 The program is conducted by Common Bond Institute and IHPA, and certified in partnership with Yarmouk University, Queen Rania Center for Jordanian Studies and Community Service, and Michigan State University.

-A 1-Day Inter-religious Training, in partnership with Michigan State University and Dr. Farha Abbasi, MD, providing orientation and training to religious professionals on psychosocial symptoms and behaviors, cultural competency, basic responses and supportive counseling skills to assist those exhibiting symptoms, determining when a professional therapist is needed and where and how to refer someone, and handling unique situations and issues clergy and religious teachers encounter with many who are suffering from psychosocial difficulties.
+A Faith-based Training, in partnership with Michigan State University Department of Psychiatry, providing orientation and training to religious professionals on psychosocial symptoms and behaviors, cultural competency, basic responses and supportive counseling skills to assist those exhibiting symptoms, determining when a professional therapist is needed and where and how to refer someone, and handling unique situations and issues clergy and religious teachers encounter with many individuals suffering from psychosocial difficulties and seeking their help.

 A bi-regional collaboration between mental health professional groups in host countries to share effective, culturally adapted psychosocial treatment skills to assist traumatized refugee populations in communities struggling with the refugee crisis.